Caledonian MacBrayne fleet: MV Alfred

 MV Alfred is a 84.5 m (277 ft) catamaran ferry chartered from Pentland Ferries.
 She can carry 98 cars and 430 passengers.
 She operated as the second summer vessel on the Ardrossan - Brodick route from May to September 2023.
 Berthing trials at Stornoway in October 2023 were unsuccessful and she underwent bow thruster repairs before returning to Arran, allowing MV Caledonian Isles to carry out berthing trials at Islay, Colonsay, Mull, Coll & Tiree.
 Her charter was extended by 6 months on 6 November 2023 to last until 21 August 2024.
 During November and December, due to a technical issue with MV Loch Portain, Alfred provided a service between Tarbert and Lochmaddy.
 She then partnered MV Isle of Arran on the Arran service during the overhaul of MV Caledonian Isles.
 In July 2024, it was announced that the charter had been extended for a further six months until March 2025.
-Her charter was extended again, on 26 February 2025, to the end of May 2025 due to the ongoing delays with MV Caledonian Isles.
-Pentland Ferries announced on 3 June 2025 that Alfred's charter had again been extended until the end of October 2025 for further fleet resilience.
+Her charter was extended, on 26 February 2025, to the end of May 2025 due to the ongoing delays with MV Caledonian Isles.
+Pentland Ferries announced on 3 June 2025 that Alfred's charter had been extended for further fleet resilience.